Fernbank is open daily 10am to 5pm. Online tickets required for Members and Non-Members. Learn what we are doing to keep you safe.

 It's believed that one of her favorite places in the forest was a creek bank covered with ferns, which she named "Fernbank."

-Emily Harrison's vision still thrives through the conservation work and science education of Fernbank Museum.
+Harrison's vision still thrives through the conservation work and science education of Fernbank Museum.
 The museum's mission includes an ongoing commitment to Fernbank Forest, which was purchased by the Trustees of Fernbank to preserve and protect it for future generations.
 Today, at 65 acres, Fernbank Forest is the largest old-growth urban Piedmont forest in the country.

 As an adult, Harrison dreamed of maintaining the forest as a "school in the woods" for nature study.
-In 1939, Harrison and Dr. Woolford Baker, a biologist at Emory University, led a group of 15 "conservation-minded environmentalists" to establish Fernbank as a 501(c)(3) non-profit with the intent to purchase and preserve the 65 acres of old-growth woodlands.
+In 1939, Harrison and Dr. Woolford Baker, a biologist at Emory University, led a group of 15 "conservation-minded environmentalists" to establish Fernbank as a 501(c)(3) nonprofit with the intent to purchase and preserve the 65 acres of old-growth woodlands.

 Fernbank Museum may be the only natural history museum to "grow" out of a forest.
 After nearly 100 years of inspiration and decades of planning, ground was broken in 1989 for a natural history museum that would fulfill Ms. Harrison's dream of a "school in the woods" and inspire future generations of naturalists and scientists.

-Built along the border of the forest to preserve the integrity of the undisturbed woodlands, Fernbank Museum officially opened to the public on October 5, 1992.
+Built along the border of the forest to preserve the integrity of the undisturbed woodlands, Fernbank Museum officially opened to the public on Oct.
+5, 1992.